andre-lergier/hslu-comppx/README.md

   ```

 * To prevent the training process from stopping on the remote machine we used the very useful `screen` utility.
 * Now we were able to train the Model, but upon saving the .h5 file to the disk an error occured: `TypeError('Not JSON Serializable...`.
-After the fixes explained here it worked: https://github.com/keras-team/keras/issues/9342#issuecomment-396056333
+After the fixes explained here it worked: [Save Model Fix](https://github.com/keras-team/keras/issues/9342#issuecomment-396056333)
 * After training the model for one epoch we tried to convert it into a TensorFlow.js and tried to run it in the browser.
 Unfortunatly we weren't able to run it.
 As it appeared there was still an issue with the custom layers implemented in keras which were not compatible with TF.js so we decided to build our project using the RunwayML Network API.

 #### Generating the depth map